rte-antares-rpackage/antaresXpansion/README.md

 It is therefore advised to be as closed as possile from the __optimum__ of the expansion problem.
 To do so, the two following conditions should __necessarily__ be fulfilled:

   * set the `optimality_gap` to zero.
-  * set the `uc_type` to a `relaxed` mode (for now, only the `relaxed_fast`mode exists)

-[Remark : even with the two conditions mentionned above, the reslult might be slighty different from the optimum due to numeric approximations, this can be partly solved by putting to optimality gap to `-Inf`]
+[Remark : even with the conditions mentionned above, the reslult might be slighty different from the optimum due to numeric approximations, this can be partly solved by putting to optimality gap to `-Inf`]